ga-wdi-lessons/git-intro/readme.md

 - After we have added our file(s) to the staging area, we can commit them with `git commit -m "<commit message>"` This is the step that actually creates the save-point or **commit**
 - If I pick out a random photo from the stack (above the word "REPO"), this is like the **HEAD** checking out that specific snapshot or commit.
 If we check out a previous commit, we are moving the **HEAD** to that commit.
 This also happens when we check out a **branch**, which we will cover in the follow-up mini-lesson.

 Let's see some of these mechanics in action.
-After I demo the pattern of adding a file and committing (`git add`, `git commit`), we'll jump into a short exercise.
+After seeing a demo of the pattern of adding a file and committing (`git add`, `git commit`), we'll jump into a short exercise.

 ### Exercise 1: Create a Repository and Committing Locally - We Do (5 minutes)